cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ### 2. UTF-8 characters allowed, but signing devices MAY convert them before display

 The SIGN_MODE_TEXTUAL specification allows all UTF-8 characters.
-The rendered string will render all characters as-is, with the one modification below:
+The textual strings will contain all characters as-is, with the modifications below:
 - the line feed `\n` character (ASCII: 10) is escaped using quotation marks: `"\n"`.
 This is to disambiguate with the `\n` control character used to signal a screen change on the signing device.
 - the quotation mark character `"` (ASCII: 34) is escaped by a backslash prefix: `\"`.
 This is to allow bijectivity if the signing device decides to convert UTF-8 characters into its own set of displayable characters, using `"` as a control character.